Essays

 Why Triangulation Is Non-Negotiable

 Triangulation — using multiple data sources to cross-verify findings — is the single most important methodological principle in case study research.
 A finding supported by interview data alone could reflect one informant’s bias or misremembering.
 The same finding, confirmed by documentary evidence and direct observation, is substantially more credible.
-Hypothesis testing in research follows a parallel logic: a finding from a single study is weaker evidence than the same finding replicated across multiple approaches.
-In your case study essay, triangulation is both a methodological choice and a rhetorical strategy — it makes your argument harder to dismiss.

-Primary vs. Secondary Evidence in Case Study Essays
+Primary vs. Secondary Evidence

-Many undergraduate case study essays are written entirely from secondary sources — published articles, news reports, company annual reports, case study databases like Harvard Business School’s.
-This is common practice at undergraduate level and often explicitly required by the assignment brief.
-There is nothing methodologically wrong with this.
-The key is to be transparent: acknowledge in your methodology section that your data comes from secondary sources, and acknowledge the limitations this creates (you cannot verify the accounts independently; you are dependent on how others have described the case).
+Many undergraduate case study essays are written entirely from secondary sources — published articles, news reports, company annual reports, case study databases.
+This is common practice and often explicitly required.
+The key is to be transparent: acknowledge in your methodology section that your data comes from secondary sources, and acknowledge the limitations this creates.
+At postgraduate level, original primary data collection is typically expected.

 Need Help With Your Case Study Methodology?